Speakers Fill Lexical Semantic Gaps with Context: A Gaussian Approximation for Meaning

 where the sample mean is defined as

 We note that these approximations become exact as $N_w \rightarrow \infty$ due to the law of large numbers.

-Since $\vh_{\langle w, \vc \rangle}$ (i.e.\ $\BERT$'s hidden state) is a $768$ dimensional vector, we might not have enough samples to fully estimate $\Sigma_w$.
-So we actually approximate this entropy by using only its variance $\diag(\Sigma_w)$.
+Because $\vh_{\langle w, \vc \rangle}$ (i.e.\ $\BERT$'s hidden state) is a $768$-dimensional vector, we might not have enough samples to fully estimate $\Sigma_w$.
+Thus, we actually approximate this entropy by using only its variance $\diag(\Sigma_w)$.
 This is still an upper bound on the true entropy

 The right side of this equation is, then, used as our actual lexical ambiguity estimate.